2025 – 09 – 17 log from a full day

 I can feel myself being rebuilt from the inside out, in a more pure and

 thankful form than I’ve been in the past.
-I came to Tsushima because of a video
+I learned about Tsushima from a video

 Comments